ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 For agencies implementing a PROTECTED environment, DTA recommends the use of a separate mail gateway to interface with [GovLink](https://www.finance.gov.au/government/whole-government-information-communications-technology-services/govlink) for the following functions:

-* Encryption
+* Encryption.
-* Message rules
+* Message rules.
-* Header modification
+* Header modification.

 This will achieve the closest alignment to whole of government policy for [Secure Internet Gateways](https://www.cyber.gov.au/acsc/view-all-content/programs/irap/asd-certified-gateways), guidance of the [Information Security Manual](https://www.cyber.gov.au/acsc/view-all-content/guidance/email-gateways-and-servers) and the [Protective Security Policy Framework](https://www.protectivesecurity.gov.au/sites/default/files/2019-11/policy-8-annex-g-email-protective-marking-standard.pdf).